Anish-Parkhi/code_editor/README.md

-Here's a sample README file for your JavaScript code editor project:

----

 # JavaScript Code Editor

 This project is a JavaScript code editor that provides an interactive coding experience using the Monaco Editor.
 It allows users to write, validate, and execute JavaScript code in real-time.
 The backend execution of the code is powered by Node.js VM and Appwrite functions for serverless deployment.